Get all our templates, tips, and fresh content so you can run effective, profitable, low-stress projects in your agency or team.

 Look for signs of interest or motivation such as strong industry knowledge, targeted search queries, and use of platforms or queries that focus on solving an immediate need.
-Someone searching for “PHP developers”, for example, has more focused requirement than someone looking for “branding” help.
+Someone searching for “PHP developers”, for example, has more focused requirements than someone looking for “branding” help.

 Based on your clients’ procurement processes, categorize your clients as follows:

 - High interest, high motivation

 - Low interest, low motivation